Tanz0rz/haxe-fmod/docs/getting-started.md

     haxelib run haxefmod stage html5 html5 build/html5/lib
     ```

-    Load the engine scripts ahead of the game in your page, then serve the directory as a static site with the banks under `assets/fmod/Desktop`.
+    Load the engine scripts ahead of the game in your page.
+Then serve the directory as a static site with the banks under `assets/fmod/Desktop`.

     ```html
     <script src="lib/fmodstudio.js"></script>